-Engine stalling problems most of the time is the inadequate of fuel and too much air.
+A Stalling problem most of the time is the inadequate of fuel and/or too much air.
 A cold engine needs a rich mixture to start and run cold, and to idle.
-Any of the following can cause or contribute to a hard start or stalling problem:
+Any of the following can cause or contribute to a hard start and/or stalling problem:

 Note: Do the basics first.
 Visual checks such as checking the air filter and perform a fuel pump pressure test.
 And checking all vacuum line connections.

 A vacuum leak from gaskets and/or vacuum hoses.
 Check for loose or broken vacuum hoses, leaks around the intake manifold gasket or throttle body, leaks around the PCV valve and EGR valve, and around brake booster.